Cycling Calories Burned Calculator

 How many calories does cycling burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 290 calories during 30 minutes of cycling.
-This is based on a MET value of 8.
+A person weighing 160 lbs (73 kg) burns approximately 152 calories during 30 minutes of cycling.
+This is based on a MET value of 4 for cycling, leisure (<10 mph).
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of cycling?

-The MET (Metabolic Equivalent of Task) value for cycling is 8.
-This means cycling burns 8 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for cycling is 8, while the selected training style uses MET 4.
+This means cycling, leisure (<10 mph) burns 4 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is cycling good for weight loss?